Munawwar/preact-svg-icon/README.md

 This helps us in the following ways:

 1. **Less JS**: Very less SVG remains in the JS bundle.
 Also when page code splitting is used, only the base component used to generate the `<use>` tag is bundled across pages; which is extremely small.
+2. **Styleable**: Mostly styleable (*waves hand in the air*).
+It respects css `fill` color.
+By default if you set `fill="currentColor"` on the SVG, then it will inherit the text color from parent.
+It can't do advanced styling, animations etc like an inline SVG.
+But for most icons, this is an acceptable trade-off.
+There are [advanced progressive enhanced ways](https://css-tricks.com/inline-svg-cached/) of converting the tag into inline SVG via JS, but I will not dvelve into thtat here.
-2. **Cacheable**: The SVG files could be cached by browser now across pages (using Cache-Control HTTP headers, just like images, css or js files).
+3. **Cacheable**: The SVG files could be cached by browser now across pages (using Cache-Control HTTP headers, just like images, css or js files).
-3. **Preloadable**: To avoid a "flash of blank space" on SVGs on the immediately visible area of a page on a page load, you could selectively preload some SVGs via link tag `rel="preload"` or by having some of the SVGs sprited in the HTML itself (when referencing them you can skip the URL part and keep only the fragment part - `<use href="#id">`).
+4. **Preloadable**: To avoid a "flash of blank space" on SVGs on the immediately visible area of a page on a page load, you could selectively preload some SVGs via link tag `rel="preload"` or by having some of the SVGs sprited in the HTML itself (when referencing them you can skip the URL part and keep only the fragment part - `<use href="#id">`).
 SVG sprite example:
    ```html
    <svg width="0" height="0" style="display: none">
      <symbol id="icon1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512">